ashwin-M-D/DM-Gym/documentation/2_Available_Features_data_management.md

 1. final_data: is a dataset which contains the original data along with an additional column called "Class" which contains a label stating which cluster it belongs to.
 2. centroids: is a 2d python list which contains tuples of the centroids of the clusters.
 The order is the same as the label itself.

-The labels start from 0 to k-1 both inclusive in the case of k means.
+The labels start from 0 to k-1 both inclusive in the case of k-means.
 In case of mean shift algorithm, it is possible that it may identify more or less clusters than the value of k.

 #### For Classification